What happens once an accelerating observer has detected a Rindler particle?: Introduction

 Here we shall raise the point that there is a potential issue after a single measurement has been carried out, if one is to trust the semiclassical approximation of quantum gravity ``before" and ``after" the measurement has been performed.
 The point will be that in semiclassical gravity the expectation value of the stress-energy tensor can be used to actually source geometry, see eq. \eqref{semi-simple} below.
-Thus, an abrupt change of this quantity should be detectable by an experiment on the gravitational sector.
-Where and how this abrubt change occurs, i.e., where and how the state of the field can be seen as collapsing upon a measurement of the detector must undoubtedly play a r\^ole on how to prevent this apparent paradox from occurring, but our current understanding of these questions is fuzzy -- hence the use of inverted commas around the words \emph{before} and \emph{after}.
-Thus, it seems to us that the resolution of this apparent contradiction is connected with the \emph{measurement problem} of quantum theory.
+Thus, an abrupt change of this quantity might be expected to be detectable by an experiment on the gravitational sector.
+Where and how this abrubt change occurs, i.e., where and how the state of the field can be seen as collapsing upon a measurement of the detector is most likely to play a r\^ole on how to prevent this apparent paradox from occurring, but our current understanding of these questions is fuzzy -- hence the use of inverted commas around the words \emph{before} and \emph{after}.
+Thus, it seems to us that the resolution of this puzzling situation is likely connected with the full resolution of \emph{measurement problem} of quantum theory.
+We will in fact offer at the end what we think is a rather exhaustive list of possibilities for preventing such superluminal signals.

 On this point we wish to emphasise that, while Unruh and Wald correctly point out in their discussion in \cite[Sec.
 IV]{Unruh-Wald} that the presence of a detector (switched on or otherwise) in the right Rindler wedge has no influence on the left Rindler wedge, their argument is based on the Heisenberg-picture observation that the effects of the detector can only affect the causal future of the coupling region between the detector and the field.
 In fact, this observation does not even depend on the details of the detector or the field observables, see e.g. \cite{Fewster:2018qbm} for a precise statement in some generality.
-The limitation of that argument is that it does not take into account the non-unitary measurement of the detector, which is typically described as a projection onto the out-state in the interaction picture.
-This is a central difference with the position assumed in this paper.
+The limitation of that argument is that it does not take into account the actual measurement the detector, which is typically described as a projection onto the out-state in the interaction picture.
+This is a central difference between the above mentioned work and the posture explored in this paper.